mikrodev/Documentation/documentation/docs/Block-Descriptions-Notes.md

 (T/M) Serial Port Block: Any protocol supported by Mikrodev PLC can be configured to communicate over serial port.

+(T/M) TCP Socket Block: TCP Socket Block is used to provide the communications with Ethernet, GSM or Wi-Fi with supported protocols.

 (T/M) DNS Blok: Converts web address to IP address.

-(T/M) TCP Socket Block: TCP Socket Block is used to provide the communications with Ethernet,GSM or Wi-Fi, with supported protocols.